dart-lang/site-www/src/web/js-interop.md

 * **Clarity:** Static interop takes a step towards making JS interop more idiomatic in Dart, and making the boundary between the two languages more visible.
-For example, it enforces that JS classes are not meant to be mixed with Dart (e.g. no dynamic calls, JS interop types cannot be implemented as a Dart class).
+For example, it enforces that JS classes are not meant to be mixed with Dart (dynamic calls aren't allowed, and JS interop types cannot be implemented as a Dart class).
 We expect upcoming integration with inline classes will help make interop even more idiomatic.